Dipeshgehlot69/My-Portfolio/README.md

 # "Personal Portfolio Website"

 This repository contains the source code for my personal portfolio website.
-The website is built using React, React Bootstrap, and other libraries to showcase my skills, projects, and provide a platform for visitors to connect with me.
+The website is built using React, Tailwind, and other libraries to showcase my skills, projects, and provide a platform for visitors to connect with me.

 ![Screenshot 2024-05-26 221730](https://github.com/Dipeshgehlot69/My-Portfolio/assets/128991454/1f24821d-23f5-4f92-91b7-d10a7441a9f7)